On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Introduction

 We can relate the study of the rings $R^{\psi}(k,\bar\rho)[1/p]$ to another problem: When we fix an integer $k\geq 2$ and set the character $\psi$ to be $\cyc^{k-1}$, the set of isomorphism classes of irreducible crystalline representations of dimension $2$, determinant $\psi$ and Hodge-Tate weights $(0,k-1)$ is in bijection with the set $D = \{x\in\bar\Q_p, v_p(x)>0\}$ via a parameter $a_p$, and we call $V_{k,a_p}$ the representation corresponding to $a_p$.
 So given a residual representation $\bar\rho$ we can consider the set $X(k,\bar\rho)$ of $a_p\in D$ such that the semi-simplified reduction modulo $p$ of $V_{k,a_p}$ is equal to $\bar\rho^{ss}$.

 It turns out that $X(k,\bar\rho)$ has a special form.
 We say that a subset of $\bar\Q_p$ is a standard subset if it is a finite union of rational open disks from which we have removed a finite union of rational closed disks.
-Then we show that under some hypotheses on $\bar\rho$ (including in particular the fact that is has trivial endomorphisms, so that the rings $R^{\psi}(k,\bar\rho)$ are well-defined):
+Then we show that (when $\bar\rho$ has trivial endomorphisms, so that the rings $R^{\psi}(k,\bar\rho)$ are well-defined):